 Instructions

-- Puree foods in a blender or food processor until smooth.
+- Puree fruits (and lemon juice, if using) in a blender or food processor until smooth.
 If the fruit contains seeds (like strawberries or blackberries), you can press the mixture through a fine mesh strainer to remove them.

-- Line a baking sheet with either plastic wrap, parchment paper or a silpat mat.
-If you’re using plastic wrap or parchment paper, allow just enough to overhang so the roll-up is easy to remove later.
+- Line a baking sheet with either parchment paper or a silicone mat.
+If you’re using parchment paper, allow just enough to overhang so the fruit leather is easy to remove later.

-- Pour fruit puree on a lined baking sheet to about 1/8″ to 1/4″ thickness for fruit roll-ups OR 1/4″ to 3/8″ thickness for fruit leather.
+- Pour the fruit puree onto the lined baking sheet to about ¼″ to ⅜″ thickness for fruit leather.
+Use a spatula to push the fruit mixture to the edges.
 Gently tap the sides a few times to remove the air bubbles and ensure the mixture is level.

-- Place in the oven and turn the heat to approximately 140-150F.
-If your oven doesn’t have a setting this low, see additional recipe tips below.
+- Place the tray in the oven and turn the heat to approximately 140-150F.
+If your oven doesn’t have a setting this low, see the additional recipe tips below.

-- Allow fruit puree to dry for 4-12 hours, checking every 4 hours for doneness.
-The fruit leather is done when it is dry and smooth to the touch, not tacky and set in the center, and easy to remove from the wraps or mat.
+- Allow the fruit puree to bake for 4-12 hours, checking every 4 hours for doneness.
+The fruit leather is done when it is dry and smooth to the touch, not tacky, and set in the center, and easy to peel from the parchment paper or mat.

-- Remove the fruit roll up and using a pizza cutter or sharp knife to cut into strips about 4-6″ in length and 1″ in width.
+- Remove the fruit leather and use a pizza cutter or sharp knife to cut it into strips about 4-6″ in length and 1″ in width.

 Notes